ibm-cloud-docs/billing-usage/billing-faq.md

 Protecting your identity is a priority for us, so we take credit card verification seriously.

 Contact us by calling 1-866-325-0045 and selecting the third option.
 Alternatively, you can email `verify@us.ibm.com` and include your IBMid and a copy of any error messages that displayed.
-Do not include any credit card information.
+Don’t include any credit card information.

 ## What's the difference between promo codes and feature codes?
 {: #promo-feature-codes}